leiyangleon/FSH/README.md

 ---------------------------------------------------------------------------------------------------

-In step 1, users may find online support and guidance running ROI_PAC.
+In step 1, users may find online support and guidance running ROI_PAC (the command "process_2pass.pl").
 Since it only supports ALOS-1 data and has been deprecated, we do not cover the details for running it.
 Instead, we provide the details along with the scripts for running ISCE, with the precursor being ROI_PAC.
 ISCE supports JAXA's ALOS-1 and ALOS-2 data and also NASA's future NISAR mission.
 ISCE's application "insarApp.py" is valid for ISCE v2.0, v2.1 and v2.2, while deprecated for v2.3. "insarApp.py" uses the amplitude cross-correlation (ampcor) to coregister the two radar images.
 In contrast, starting from v2.2, ISCE started to replace the role of "insarApp.py" with "stripmapApp.py", which uses the radar observing geometry along with dense ampcor + rubbersheeting (to apply the ampcor-determined offsets) for image coregistration.
 As each method has its own merit, and so far neither is absolutely better than the other, we include both options and leave the quality assessment to the users.
 Since the ISCE v2.2 is the only version of ISCE that supports both "insarApp.py" and "stripmapApp.py", we tested the following scripts with this version only.
 However, the scripts are meant to work all version of ISCE v2+.

 Below are the preparation for using the ISCE applications "insarApp" and "stripmapApp" to process radar data for FSH.